kianzohoury/auralflow/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/16IezJ1YXPUPJR5U7XkxfThviT9-JgG4X?usp=sharing)

-# Auralflow: a lightweight music source separation toolkit
+# Auralflow: Music Source Separation Made Easy
-Auralflow is a lightweight **music source separation** toolkit, offering _out-of-the-box_ pretrained neural networks, audio processing, visualization tools, loss functions, evaluation metrics and several other useful training utilities.
+Auralflow is a lightweight **music source separation** toolkit made for PyTorch integration.
+It offers ready-to-go, pretrained DL models capable of separating music tracks into multiple sources: vocals, bass, drums and other.
+Auralflow also provides customizable base model architectures, which can be trained natively in auralflow or ported to your own custom training pipeline.
-Additionally, model architectures and training hyperparameters can be tailored by editing configuration files provided with the package.
+Several convenient training, audio processing, visualization and evaluation tools are available for a more seamless and efficient workflow.

 * [What is Music Source Separation?](#introduction)
 * [Pretrained Models](#pretrained-models)